5 Ways Leaders Can Overcome Resistance To Change, Growth & Opportunity

-All of a sudden, this resistance (or avoidance) is making some important decisions both in our lives and within our companies affecting what are often important outcomes.
+All of a sudden, this resistance (or avoidance) is making some important decisions both in our lives and within our teams and businesses companies, impacting both the day-to-day and critical outcomes.
 This is why resistance is futile.
 It doesn't get anyone, anywhere.

-As a leader is to keep everyone focused, enthusiastic, efficient and open to growth.
+In leadership, your role is to keep everyone focused, on-track with delivery and enthusiastic, efficient and open to growth.

-So, how do you tackle resistance in your teams?
-Better still, how do you overcome it for improved individual, team and business results?
+How then do you tackle resistance in your teams, developing individuals to overcome blocks for improved individual, team and business results?

 Once you recognise the language patterns that are putting blocks between the person speaking and what they want, e.g. 'I can't', (or any of the examples above), you'll start to notice the language appearing in meetings, one-to-ones or around the office.
 Be curious.
 Ask yourself, why are they saying that?
 If necessary, when in a one-to-one conversation, take the opportunity to find out more about the block.
 A good question to ask is:

-You're starting to look behind the surface-level comment.
+This helps you as a leader to start uncovering what's underneath surface-level comment and truly driving that individuals actions.
 Remember, it's common that people would actually like to feel they 'can', that they're great at something, or that an opportunity could be theirs.
 Just asking the question could highlight to them where they are stopping themselves as they might not even have noticed they say it.

 Inner resistance can come from a few places.
-Two of the common sources of resistance are found in our personal values and our beliefs.
-This is where we decide what’s important to us and what we're capable of doing.
-If we’re working towards something that truly matters to us, we are usually relating that to how we perceive our success or failure.
+Two of the common sources of resistance are found in our personal values and beliefs.
+This is where we decide what’s important to us and what we're capable of doing and therefore our perception of success or failure.
+If as a leader you can help your team member work towards something that truly matters to them you can help them move towards success and away from failure.

-The thing that keeps us focused and heading towards success is direction.
+The thing that keeps you and your team members focused and heading towards success, is clarity about the direction of travel.
 If there is a conflict in direction, it is much harder to gain momentum.
-Can you identify a conflict in direction when it comes to this resistance?
-Is there a choice to be made, changes on the horizon, differences of opinion?
+When you've become aware of a 'resistance' can you identify any conflict in direction alongside it?
+How can you help them resolve it to help them go with the direction of travel rather than resist it?